ChristianDelpin/cis4930-group18/project2/README.md

 ## Data Pipeline Goals

+- Create a database structure that promotes smooth data processing by making tables with only the relevant information
+- Provide information on what countries use what currencies
 - Fetch all countries data from REST Countries API.
 - Extract key fields: name, capital, region, population, area.
 - Accumulate results into a single CSV, adding a new batch per run with timestamp.